Arizona in January: Weather, Events & What to Do

-You’ll find January in Arizona offers crisp mornings, mild afternoons, and big contrasts between snowy peaks and sunlit desert.
-Pack layers, a hat, and sturdy shoes so you can hike canyon rims at dawn, ski nearby mountains by noon, and explore botanical gardens later on.
-Cultural events and quieter trails make it easy to tailor your trip, and a few local tips will help you make the most of it—here’s what to plan first.
+January in Arizona brings crisp mornings, mild afternoons, and big contrasts between snowy peaks and sunlit desert.
+Pack layers, a hat, and sturdy shoes so you can hike canyon rims at dawn, ski nearby mountains by noon, and explore gardens later on.
+Cultural events and quieter trails make it easy to shape your trip.

 January Weather Across Arizona: What to Expect